MaiSakuraGoBRR/VisionX/README.md

 # VisionX
 VisionX is an Exploit Hub created by 2 discord users by the names of Reddy and Hashed.
-Both being very intelligible.
+Both being very intelligible and not dumb.